Jandro Orellana

-Alejandro "Jandro" Orellana Gómez (born 7 August 2000) is a Spanish footballer who plays as a midfielder for FC Andorra.
+Alejandro "Jandro" Orellana Gómez (born 7 August 2000) is a Spanish professional footballer who plays for Portuguese Primeira Liga club Estoril.

 Club career

-Born in Gavà, Barcelona, Catalonia, Orellana joined FC Barcelona's La Masia in 2014, after representing RCD Espanyol and EF Gavà.
+Born in Gavà, Barcelona, Catalonia, Orellana joined FC Barcelona's La Masia in 2014, after representing RCD Espanyol and CF Gavà's youth setup EF Gavà.
 He made his senior debut with the reserves on 4 November 2018, coming on as a late substitute for Riqui Puig in a 1–1 Segunda División B home draw against CD Ebro.

 Orellana scored his first senior goal on 24 January 2021, netting the opener through a free kick in a 2–1 home win against UE Olot.
 On 31 August, he renewed his contract with the club for a further year.

 On 22 July 2022, free agent Orellana signed a three-year deal with Segunda División newcomers FC Andorra.
 He made his professional debut on 20 August, replacing Marc Aguado late into a 4–1 away loss against Sporting de Gijón.

+On 8 July 2024, Orellana signed for Estoril on a 3-year contract.